Ocean cruising in Barbados

 Explore Bajun history

 Learn about Barbados’ history of British colonialisation and plantations at some of its many museums.
-Top historical attractions include the Barbados Museum, Arlington House, Bridgetown Jewish Synagogue and Drax Hall.
+Top historical attractions on a Barbados cruise include the Barbados Museum, Arlington House, Bridgetown Jewish Synagogue and Drax Hall.

 Dive a wreck

-Barbados has some great scuba diving spots, and along with seeing tropical fish and diverse underwater wildlife and reefs, divers can also dive shipwrecks.
+Barbados cruises have great scuba diving spots, and along with seeing tropical fish and diverse underwater wildlife and reefs, divers can also dive shipwrecks.
 Head to Carlisle Bay for six, including British ship, the Cornwallis, torpedoed by a German U-Boat during World War II.

 Visit the beach

-Travellers come to Barbados to enjoy its stunning beaches, the most beautiful and visitor friendly being Silver Sands, Pebbles Beach, Brownes Beach and Folkestone Beach.
+Travellers come aboard Barbados cruises to enjoy its stunning beaches, the most beautiful and visitor friendly being Silver Sands, Pebbles Beach, Brownes Beach and Folkestone Beach.

 Visit a rum distillery